 UPDATE as of October 2018: BDO Posted an update about the remittance requirements to maintain your BDO Kabayan Savings account.
 Account holders are advised to remit to the account at least once within two (2) years to continue enjoying the no maintaining balance feature.
 If there’s no remittance within two (2) years, your BDO Kabayan Savings will automatically convert to a regular ATM savings with a maintaining balance requirement of Php2,000.

-This means that OFWs should be able to remit to the account at least once a year.
-Otherwise, the account will automatically be converted into a savings account with a minimum monthly maintaining balance of PHP 10,000.
-If you do not reach the PHP 10,000 balance per month, you will be deducted PHP 300 monthly which will have the risk of you ending up with no savings at all.
+This means that OFWs should be able to remit to the account at least once every 2 years.
+Otherwise, the account will automatically be converted into a savings account with a minimum monthly maintaining balance of PHP 2,000.
+If you do not reach the PHP 2,000 balance per month, you will be deducted PHP 300 monthly which will have the risk of you ending up with no savings at all.

 So please be aware of this rule everyone, you do not want to end up losing your hard-earned savings because you forgot to remit to your account.

 How to Avoid Getting Php 300 Monthly Deduction for BDO Kabayan Savings Account Holders